aws-samples/serverless-patterns/apigw-lambda-sagemaker-jumpstartendpoint-cdk-python/README.md

 # AWS Service 1 to AWS Service 2

-This pattern deploys a Stable diffusion model endpoint using AWS Sagemaker.
+This pattern deploys a Sagemaker Jumpstart model (Flan T5 XL) endpoint using AWS Sagemaker.
 It also adds a lambda and an API Gateway serve the endpoint

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-lambda-sagemaker-jumpstartendpoint-cdk-python